Founded in 1989, Camco has become a global leader in low-carbon energy projects and climate finance.

 River joined Camco in September 2019 as an analyst, and is based in the company’s London office.

 She currently works on the CRAF project, which is focused on tackling energy financing and investment challenges in the Caribbean.
 Her core responsibilities include assisting in the design and implementation of the facility, financial modelling and analysis of pilot projects.

 Before joining Camco, River worked as a consultant for UNICEF and UNISDR developing and implementing disaster management strategy throughout the Caribbean.
 Previous other work experience includes roles in the energy sector, emergency management and banking.

 River holds a BSc Hons in Energy & Environmental Physics and Mathematics from the University of the West Indies, Mona and an MSc in Climate Change Management and Finance from Imperial College Business School.

-Adam joined Camco as a Summer Analyst in June 2019 before assuming on a full time role in August.
-His responsibilities include supporting the origination and execution of transactions across sub-Saharan Africa, in addition to wider business development activities for Camco.
+Adam joined Camco as a Summer Analyst in June 2019 before assuming a full-time role shortly thereafter.
+Based in the company’s Nairobi office, his responsibilities include supporting the origination and execution of transactions across sub-Saharan Africa, with a particular focus on East Africa, in addition to wider business development activities for Camco.

 Prior to joining, Adam undertook a Masters in Climate Change, Management & Finance at Imperial College London.

 Before going back into full-time education, Adam spent four years working at Royal Bank of Scotland (RBS), including in strategy and transaction execution roles in the infrastructure and renewable energy sector.
 During his time at RBS he became a Chartered Financial Analyst (CFA) charterholder, completing the program in June 2018.